global-asp/asp-source/en/0097_silly-sizwe.md

 smiled.

 ##
-“You silly child,” said his
+"You silly child," said his
-mother, “If you had carried the bucket in your hand, you could have brought the milk safely home.”
+mother, "If you had carried the bucket in your hand, you could have brought the milk safely home."
-“Never mind Mother,” said
+"Never mind Mother," said
 Sizwe.
-“I will remember to do
+"I will remember to do
-that next time.”
+that next time."

 ##
 The next day, Sizwe had to look